 The first step to having a successful school year is to attend school regularly.
-If you are absent from school, please provide your homeroom teacher a written excuse for your absence.
+If you are absent from school, please provide the main office a written excuse for your absence.
 Refer to NASD's Attendance Policy No. 204 for excusable reasons concerning tardiness and/or absences.
-The written excuse must be turned into the school within (3) days of the absence or the absence will be considered illegal.
-Classes missed during illegal absences are considered class cuts.
-Students will be assigned a detention for each class cut and assigned an E grade for work missed.
-Progressive discipline will be assigned if illegal absences continue.
+A written excuse must be turned into the school within (3) days of the absence or the absence will be considered illegal.
+A student becomes truant if 3 or more days of unexcused absences are accrued and thus a School Attendance Improvement Conference will be scheduled.

 Parents of students who miss 10 days of school are sent a District letter as a form of communication.
-The purpose of this communication is to have all involved aware of any health issues impeding the learning process.
+The purpose of this letter is to communicate attendance information.
 Assistance is given to make sure the child has a successful and healthy remainder of the school year.